mapproxy/mapproxy/doc/coverages.rst

 - a text file with one or more (multi)polygons in WKT format,
 - (multi)polygons from any data source readable with OGR (e.g. Shapefile, GeoJSON, PostGIS)

+.. versionadded:: 1.10

+You can also build intersections, unions and differences between multiple coverages.

 Requirements
 ------------